Freedom of information: National framework

 The number of countries around the world with data protection laws has also continued to grow.
-According to the World Trends Report 2017/2018, between 2012 and 2016, 20 UNESCO Member States adopted data protection laws for first time, bringing the global total to 101.
+According to the World Trends Report 2017/2018, between 2012 and 2016, 20 UNESCO Member States adopted data protection laws for the first time, bringing the global total to 101.
 Of these new adoptions, nine were in Africa, four in Asia and the Pacific, three in Latin America and the Caribbean, two in the Arab region and one in Western Europe and North America.
 During the same period, 23 countries revised their data protection laws, reflecting the new challenges to data protection in the digital era.

 According to Global Partners Digital, only four States have secured in national legislation a general right to encryption, and 31 have enacted national legislation that grants law enforcement agencies the power to intercept or decrypt encrypted communications.

 Private sector implications

-Since 2010, to increase the protection of the information and communications of their users and to promote trust in their services’.
+Since 2010, to increase the protection of the information and communications of their users and promoted trust in their services.
 High-profile examples of this have been WhatsApp's implementation of full end-to-end encryption in its messenger service, and Apple's contestation of a law enforcement warrant to unlock an iPhone used by the perpetrators of a terror attack.

 Protection of confidential sources and whistle-blowing

 Rapid changes in the digital environment, coupled with contemporary journalist practice that increasingly relies on digital communication technologies, pose new risks for the protection of journalism sources.
-Leading contemporary threats include mass surveillance technologies, mandatory data retention policies, and disclosure of personal digital activities by third party intermediaries.
+Leading contemporary threats include mass surveillance technologies, mandatory data retention policies, and disclosure of personal digital activities by third-party intermediaries.
 Without a thorough understanding of how to shield their digital communications and traces, journalists and sources can unwittingly reveal identifying information.
 Employment of national security legislation, such as counter-terrorism laws, to override existing legal protections for source protection is also becoming a common practice.
 In many regions, persistent secrecy laws or new cybersecurity laws threaten the protection of sources, such as when they give governments the right to intercept online communications in the interest of overly broad definitions of national security.

-Developments in regards to source protection laws have occurred between 2007 and mid-2015 in 84 (69 per cent) of the 121 countries surveyed.
+Developments regarding source protection laws have occurred between 2007 and mid-2015 in 84 (69 per cent) of the 121 countries surveyed.
 The Arab region had the most notable developments, where 86 per cent of States had demonstrated shifts, followed by Latin America and the Caribbean (85 per cent), Asia and the Pacific (75 per cent), Western Europe and North America (66 per cent) and finally Africa, where 56 per cent of States examined had revised their source protection laws.

 As of 2015, at least 60 nations had adopted some form of whistle-blower protection.
 At the international level, the United Nations Convention against Corruption entered into force in 2005.
 By July 2017, the majority of countries around the globe, 179 in total, had ratified the convention, which includes provisions for the protection of whistleblowers.